-It’s no surprise that the past year to 18 months has been stressful for everyone.
+It’s no surprise that everyone suffers from stress at different points in their lives.
 Whether professionally or personally, stress can be debilitating and can have adverse effects across various parts of your life.
 However, stress has been around for much longer than the pandemic.
 A survey commissioned by YouGov in 2018 found that 74% of adults in the UK said they felt ‘overwhelmed or unable to cope’ at some point over the previous 12 months.

 According to a recent study by the Health and Safety Executive (HSE), work related stress, anxiety or depression in the UK accounted for over half of work related illnesses and 55% of working days lost due to ill health.
 In fact, the Labour Force Survey (LFS) found that during 2019-2020 there were 17.9 million working days lost due to stress, anxiety or depression.